skip to content

 Book chapters

-Turner EC & Hinsch JA (in press) Integrated Pest Management in sustainable palm oil production.
+Turner EC & Hinsch JA (2018) Integrated Pest Management in sustainable palm oil production.
 In Achieving sustainable cultivation of oil palm.
 Ed Alain Rival.
 Burleigh Dodds.

 Fayle TM, Wanji C, Turner EC, & Mohd Yusah K (2017) A review of land-use change impacts on mutualistic ant-plant symbioses in tropical forests.
 Book chapter for Ant-Plant Interactions: Impacts of Humans on Terrestrial Ecosystems.
 Editors: Paulo S. Oliveira & Suzanne Koptur.
 Cambridge University Press (UK).
 ISBN: 978-1-107-15975-4